 1938.
 First radio in the village.

 1951-1953.
-Construction of the road through the Kotsifou gorge and thus closing the gap to Kanevos.
+Construction of the road through the Kotsifou Gorge, closing the gap to Kanevos.

 1953.
 First car in Sellia.

 1955.
-Start of the expansion of the water supply network getting finally water connection within each house.
+Beginning of the expansion of the water supply network up to the water connection in every house.

 1959.
-Foundation of the association “Krioneritis”; Association of the expatriates and friends Sellias.
+Founding of the association ‘Krioneritis’; Association of Emigrants and Friends of Sellia.

 1963.
-Closing of the last factory of the village (oil mill).
+SClosure of the last factory in the village (oil mill).

 1971.
 End of operation of the water mills.

 1973.
-Start-up of the Spiritual-Ecclesiastical Center in the former Primary School next to the main church.
+Operation of the spiritual center in the former elementary school next to the church.

 1975.
 First automatic telephones.

 1979.
-“No” to the planed cement factory between Sellia and Rodakino.
+No to the cement factory between Sellia and Rodakino.

-– Χώρια της π. Επαρχίας Άγιου Βασιλείου Ρεθύμνου; Τόμος Δ (4) του Έκδοδη Διεθνούς επιστημονικού συνέδριου για την πρώην επαρχεία Άγιου Βασιλείου; Ρέθυμνο 2011, Kostas I. Andredakis – Σελλιά – σελ./p.543
+– Χώρια της π. Επαρχίας Άγιου Βασιλείου Ρεθύμνου; Τόμος Δ (4) του Έκδοδη Διεθνούς επιστημονικού συνέδριου για την πρώην επαρχεία Άγιου Βασιλείου; Ρέθυμνο 2011, Kostas I. Andredakis – Σελλιά – σελ./S.543

 – Kostas I. Andredakis; Οι Σελλιανοί, Των Σελλιών του Δήμου Φοίνικα Ρεθύνης; Ρέθυμνο 2003